Locally Invariant Explanations: Towards Stable and Unidirectional Explanations through Local Invariant Learning: Experimental Details

 \subsection{Dataset Details and Hyperparameter Specifications}

 We describe the datasets and the hyperparameters used for each.
-We set perturbation neighborhood sizes 10 (IRIS), 500 (MEPS), 100 (FMNIST-random), 500 (FMNIST-realistic), 100 (Rotten tomatoes) for generating local explanations.
-We also use 3, 10, 10, 5 as examplar neighborhood sizes to compute GI, CI and $\Upsilon$ metrics for the four datasets respectively.
-We also use $5-$sparse explanations for all cases except FMNIST with realistic perturbations where we follow MeLIME and generate a dense explanation using ridge penalty with penalty multiplier value of $0.001$.
+We set perturbation neighborhood sizes 10 (IRIS), 500 (MEPS), 100 (FMNIST-random), 500 (FMNIST-realistic), 100 (CIFAR10-random), 500 (CIFAR10-realistic), 100 (Rotten tomatoes) for generating local explanations.
+We also use 3, 10, 10, 10, 5 as exemplar neighborhood sizes to compute GI, CI and $\Upsilon$ metrics for the five datasets respectively.
+We also use $5-$sparse explanations for all cases except FMNIST and CIFAR10 with realistic perturbations where we follow MeLIME and generate a dense explanation using ridge penalty with penalty multiplier value of $0.001$.
 The $\ell_\infty$ bound $\gamma$ in Algorithm \ref{algo:LINEX} is set as the maximum absolute value of linear coefficient computed by running LIME/MeLIME in the two individual environments.
 Please look at IRIS dataset first since it contains some of the common details used across others.

 \paragraph{IRIS (Tabular):} This dataset has 150 instances with four numerical features representing the sepal and petal width and length in centimeters.
 The task is to classify instances of Iris flowers into three species: \textit{setosa}, \textit{versicolor}, and \textit{virginica}.
 A random forest classifier was trained with a train/test split of 0.8/0.2 and yielded a test accuracy of 93\%.
 We provide local explanations for the prediction probabilities for class \textit{setosa}.
 For both random and realistic perturbations, we use a perturbation neighborhood size of $n$.
 For random perturbations, we used the same approach followed by LIME and sample from a Gaussian around each data point.
 Realistic perturbations (with the same number $n$) were generated using KDEGen~\cite{melime}, a kernel density estimator (KDE) with the Gaussian kernel fitted on the training dataset to sample data around a sample point.
 For both random and realistic perturbations, we weight the neighborhood using a Gaussian kernel of width $\tau\sqrt{d}$, where $d$ is the dimension of the feature vector and $\tau=\{0.05, 0.1, 0.25, 0.5, 0.75\}$, and this corresponded to kernel widths $\{0.1,0.2,0.5,1.0,1.5\}$.
 We also perform a weighted version of realistic selection where we use MAPLE~\cite{maple} to assign weights to all the test examples and pick the top $n$ weighted examples to use as the perturbation neighborhood.
 For random/realistic perturbations and realistic selection, the corresponding environments (of size $n$ each) for LINEX are created by drawing $k$ bootstrap samples where $k=\{2,3,4,5\}$ in our experiments.
 We test for $n=\{10,20,30,40,50\}$ with this dataset.